CyberPhoenix90/aurum-webite/documentation/quickstart.md

 > $ npm install aurumjs

-To use Aurum you need to compile JSX or TSX using babel or the typescript compiler.
+To use Aurum you need to compile JSX or TSX using a transpiler such as typescript, vite, esbuild or any of the other many options.

 ### With Babel